A guided forage exploring coastal greens, seaweeds, succulents and herbs, with a wild cook-in of our finds afterwards.

 Expect: About 1.5 miles of gentle walking over mixed coastal terrain.
 The route is suitable for anyone of moderate fitness who is comfortable moving over rocky foreshore, slippery rocks and muddy sand flats.

-Learn: Seaweeds, coastal plants and the maritime hedgerow: Finding, identification, poisonous lookalikes, mindful harvesting, expert tips, folklore/traditional uses, modern gourmet/medicinal uses, nutrition, processing, recipes, cooking tips.
+Learn: Coastal plants of sand, shingle and salt marsh; maritime hedgerow plants; some seaweeds (this location isn’t great for the full range of seaweeds, but we will explore what is there, and I will bring samples from elsewhere).
+Finding, identification, poisonous lookalikes, mindful harvesting, expert tips, folklore/traditional uses, modern gourmet/medicinal uses, nutrition, processing, recipes, cooking tips.
 Inevitably, the wider politics around foraging and food will come up too.
 When time and weather allow, we lay out and label our finds to serve as a souvenir and aide-memoire of the afternoon’s discoveries.
 Shellfish are out of season in the summer, but we will still discuss them.

 Eat/drink: I think it is important to bring the wild foods we encounter to life by not just talking about them, but by eating and drinking them.
 I carry a very hefty bagful of lovingly prepared treats, tasters and tipples to share during the walk.
 These are both tasty and educational, and the walk is more like guided grazing, a gentle imbibing of the landscape, than a route march!
 The cook-in afterwards serves as both an al-fresco cookery demonstration and a social time to eat together and digest the afternoon’s discoveries with new friends in a beautiful location.
 While I don’t bill this as a full meal most people leave well filled.
 All dietary requirements can be catered for, provided you let me know when you book.